-If you would like to volunteer your time, please write your name on the Parent Roster posted on the easel outside of the classroom.
+If you would like to volunteer your time, please write your name on the Parent Roster posted outside of the classroom.

 Before you start on your rostered day, you will need to sign in at the front office before entering the classroom.